William of Auvergne

 William of Auvergne (Guilielmus Alvernus; Guillaume d'Auvergne; 1180/90–1249), also known as William of Paris, was a French theologian and philosopher who served as Bishop of Paris from 1228 until his death.
-He was one of the first western European philosophers to engage with and comment extensively upon Aristotelian and Islamic philosophy.
+He was one of the first western high medieval European philosophers to engage with and comment extensively upon Aristotelian and Islamic philosophy.

 Early life

 Very little is known of William's early life.
 He was born in Aurillac and the likely date range for his birth is reckoned from the fact that a professor of Theology normally needed to be at least 35 years old.
 If that holds good, then William could have been born as early as 1180 or as late as 1190.

 He went to Paris to study and earned a master's degree in Theology at the University of Paris.
 A Scholastic philosopher, he was made a professor first in the faculty of arts and then in 1220 in that of theology.
 His theology was systematically Aristotelian, although not uncritically so, and he was the first theologian to attempt to reconcile Aristotle with Christian doctrine, and especially with the teachings of Augustine of Hippo.

 The Aristotelian texts which were then available in Western Europe were few in number and mostly Arab translations.
 William sought to rescue Aristotle from the Arabians and worked to refute certain doctrines, such as the eternality of the world and the heresy of Catharism.
 His major work is the Magisterium Divinale, which has been translated as "Teaching on God in the Mode of Wisdom".